Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints

 We next ran 21CMMC with the addition of realistic noise calculated for HERA using 21cmSense to determine if 21CMMC's model dependence falls below instrumental noise.
 While the addition of noise degrades all constraints, we observe that 21CMMC's performance in out-of-domain runs declines more than it declines for in-domain runs, demonstrating that 21CMMC's model dependence will likely be a problem for the current generation of radio interferometers, and not only extremely sensitive future interferometers.

-While we have focused on the bubble finding algorithm, this work has several important consequences that suggest further exploration of semi-numerical 21 cm algorithms is necessary.
+While we have focused on the bubble finding algorithm, this work has several important consequences that suggest further exploration of seminumerical 21 cm algorithms is necessary.
 Even with the bubble finding algorithm removed in the recent 21cmFAST version 4 update, there are many other modeling assumptions implicit in the approach.
-Multiple other algorithms exist beside 21cmFAST, e.g., SIMFAST21 \citep{santos_et_al_2010}, zreion \citep{battaglia_et_al_2013}, AMBER \citep{trac_et_al_2022}, GRIZZLY \citep{ghara_2023}, etc. These are all likely to have algorithmic differences akin to (or more significant than) the two bubble finding algorithms explored here. \citet{zhou_and_la_plante_2022} have already shown that Machine Learning models trained on 21cmFAST simulations fail to recover the CMB optical depth from reionization when given zreion simulations to analyze (and vice versa).
+Multiple other algorithms exist beside 21cmFAST, e.g., SIMFAST21 \citep{santos_et_al_2010}, zreion \citep{battaglia_et_al_2013}, AMBER \citep{trac_et_al_2022}, GRIZZLY \citep{ghara_2023}, etc. These are all likely to have algorithmic differences akin to (or more significant than) the two bubble finding algorithms explored here. \citet{zhou_and_la_plante_2022} have already shown that Machine Learning models trained on 21cmFAST simulations fail to recover the CMB optical depth from reionization when given zreion simulations to analyze (and vice versa). \citet{jasper_paper} showed that AI models trained on a single seminumerical model fail to recover the duration of reionization of a second unseen model, albeit out-of-distribution performance improves as the training data is diversified.
 Similar studies are difficult to perform with 21CMMC since, for example, zreion does not have ``true'' values of $\zeta$ and $T_{vir}^{min}$ to recover (as these parameters are unique to 21cmFAST) --- hence the value of the bubble finding algorithms within 21cmFAST for this initial study.

 Some of these algorithms are almost certainly more correct than others, but in many ways that is besides the point.
-Ultimately, the real Universe will exhibit more complicated physics than can be captured by the parameterization of any semi-numerical algorithm.
-While our present analysis is limited in scope, it illustrates the work to be done to ensure that MCMC analyses using semi-numerical models can be used to robustly interpret upcoming 21 cm data without concern for hidden algorithmic dependencies.
+Ultimately, the real Universe will exhibit more complicated physics than can be captured by the parameterization of any seminumerical algorithm.
+While our present analysis is limited in scope, it illustrates the work to be done to ensure that MCMC analyses using seminumerical models can be used to robustly interpret upcoming 21 cm data without concern for hidden algorithmic dependencies.